Back to homepage

 St Mary’s Church, 7:30pm-9:30pm

 The festival is delighted to welcome celebrated song writer, poet and author Martin Newell to perform his epic poems Black Shuck and The Green Children of Woolpit accompanied by the Hosepipe Band, a group of some of East Anglia’s finest folk musicians.
 The second half features performances from artists including exquisite trio Willpower, a dramatic retelling of A Straunge and Terrible Wunder and a spectacular light projection installation.
 Drinks available.
 Tickets £7.50.
-Get tickets here or on the door.

 Black Dog Disco